IamSandipanBhowmick/NeuromrophicPrims/README.md

 The goal of the paper is to explore how classical graph algorithms can be studied and implemented from a neuromorphic computing perspective.

-In particular, the research direction  is motivated by questions such as:
+In general, the research direction in  General-purpose neuromorphic computing  is motivated by questions such as:

 - Can classical algorithms be represented using spike-based computation?
 - How can graph problems, such as MST, be expressed in a neuromorphic setting?